polkadot-fellows/RFCs/text/0046-metadata-for-offline-signers.md

 ### Transmission

 Shortened metadata chunks MAY be trasmitted into cold device together with Merkle proof in its entirety or in parts, depending on memory capabilities of the cold device and it ability to reconstruct larger fraction of tree.
 This document does not specify the manner of transmission.
 The order of metadata chunks MAY be arbitrary, the only requirement is that indices of leaf nodes in Merkle tree corresponding to chunks MUST be communicated.
+Community MAY handle proof format standartization independently.

 ### Offline verification